espressif/esp-faq/docs/en/development-environment/debugging.rst

 --------------

 My PC cannot recognize the device connected in Win10 system.
-What could be the reasons?
+What could be the reason?
 ------------------------------------------------------------------------------------------------

   - Check if the device is identified in the Linux virtual subsystem of Win10.
   - If the device cannot be identified only in Win10 system, go to Device Manager to see whether such device exists (e.g., COM x).
 If the answer is still no, please check your cable and driver.
-  - If the device cannot be identified only in Linux virtual subsystem, taken VMWare as an example, please go to "Settings > USB Controller" and select "Show all USB input devices".
+  - If the device cannot be identified only in Linux virtual subsystem, taken VMWare as an example, please go to ``Settings`` > ``USB Controller`` and select ``Show all USB input devices``.

 --------------

 One error occurred with ESP32 as: Core 1 paniced (Cache disabled but cache memory region accessed).
-What could be the reasons?
+What could be the reason?
 ------------------------------------------------------------------------------------------------------------------------------------

   Reasons: